apache/druid/docs/querying/sorting-orders.md

 These sorting orders are used by the [TopNMetricSpec](./topnmetricspec.md), [SearchQuery](./searchquery.md), GroupByQuery's [LimitSpec](./limitspec.md), and [BoundFilter](./filters.md#bound-filter).

 ## Lexicographic
-Sort values by converting Strings to their UTF-8 byte array representations and comparing lexicographically, byte-by-byte.
+Sorts values by converting Strings to their UTF-8 byte array representations and comparing lexicographically, byte-by-byte.

 ## Alphanumeric
 Suitable for strings with both numeric and non-numeric content, e.g.: "file12 sorts after file2"